BlessedController/Entities/README.md

-The entity classes, dtos and one enum for model
+Includes entity classes, DTOs, and an enum for the model layer, with integrated support for Spring Security.